jonfazzaro/conferences/docs/index.md

 #### [Amy Edmonson](https://g.co/kgs/k5yRbD)'s Questions
 For identifying whether your team is psychologically safe.

-1. If you make a mistake on this team, will it is be held against you?
+1. If you make a mistake on this team, will it be held against you?
 1. Are members of this team able to bring up problems and tough issues?
 1. Do people on this team sometimes reject others for being different?
 1. Is it safe to take risk on this team?